 The Chase Sapphire Preferred Card is out with its best-ever bonus, offering 80,000 points after spending $4,000 within three months.
-That’s up from the standard 60,000-point bonus – but it will disappear soon, on Nov.
-8.
+That’s up from the standard 60,000-point bonus – plus you get a $50 grocery credit that cuts the card’s $95 annual fee by more than half.

 What can those 80,000 points get you, though?
 Between the ability to book flights and hotels directly through Chase, transfer them to more than a dozen airline or hotel partners, these points can book a lot of trips.
 And thanks to Chase’s new Pay Yourself Back feature, you can even use them to cover up to $1,000 in everyday expenses or a big house project.